BEF STAFF | BEF BOARD OF DIRECTORS

 Sara joined the BEF team in Spring of 2016 to cultivate, maintain and expand partnerships that help advance the impact of BEF’s mission.
 Her role is focused on partnerships and stakeholder engagement around the Change the Course and Solar 4R Schools programs.
 Prior to joining BEF, Sara was the Director of Operations at the Green Sports Alliance.
 In this role, she maintained external and internal facing responsibilities ranging from business development, program strategy and project management to business operations and human resources, and produced the annual Green Sports Alliance Summit.
 Throughout her career, Sara has served in different capacities in community development, impact investing, sustainability and marketing strategy consulting.
 She received her M.B.A. in Sustainable Business Practices from the University of Oregon, and graduated summa cum laude from the University of Wyoming with a B.S. in Marketing.
 Email

-Chaun oversees the Solar 4R SchoolsTM program and is the appropriate contact to discuss funding partner relationships; school applications; utility-managed green power subscriber programs; or school district renewable energy programs.
-Chaun has over 20 years of experience designing and conducting environmental education programs in the U.S. and abroad for diverse audiences.
-Prior to working for BEF, Chaun worked as a Senior Analyst at The Cadmus Group, Inc. where she implemented and evaluated energy education programs and conducted process evaluations of utility energy efficiency programs in various states in the U.S. Chaun served as the Program Director for Community Energy Project in Portland for about nine years, where she managed energy education, water conservation and environmental health education, direct service, and professional training programs.
-Chaun has an M.S. in environmental studies from the University of Oregon and she graduated from the State University of New York College of Environmental Science and Forestry with a B.S. in Natural Resource Management and Environment & Forest Biology.
+Chaun oversees the CE program and offers innovation and creative thinking in expanding the impact of CE’s work throughout the U.S. Chaun has over 25 years of experience designing and managing environmental education programs in the U.S. and abroad for diverse audiences.
+Prior to working for BEF, Chaun worked as a Senior Analyst at The Cadmus Group, Inc. where she implemented and evaluated energy education programs and conducted process evaluations of utility energy efficiency programs in various states in the U.S. Chaun served as Program Director for Community Energy Project in Portland for nine years, where she managed energy education, water conservation and environmental health education, direct service, and professional training programs.
+She also has experience with stakeholder engagement, coalition building and startup of new social and environmental impact initiatives both stateside and abroad.
+Chaun has an M.S. in environmental studies from the University of Oregon and she graduated from the State University of New York College of Environmental Science and Forestry with a B.S in Natural Resource Management and Environment & Forest Biology.
 She also served as a community forestry Peace Corps Volunteer in Far-western Nepal (1997-1999).
 Email

-Parker is a Solar 4R SchoolsTM Energy Education Program Manager and works as the program curriculum lead.
+Parker is a CE Energy Education Program Manager and works as the program curriculum lead.
 He also manages the Renewable Energy Educator Lab and online educator library.
-Working closely with teachers and content experts, Parker designs and conducts Solar 4R Schools teacher trainings and curriculum development.
+Working closely with teachers and content experts, Parker designs and conducts CE educator trainings and curriculum development.
 He also helps educators select and integrate the most appropriate activities and science materials to support their existing curricula.
-Parker is an appropriate contact if you have questions about the Solar 4R Schools classroom materials, teacher training or activities, or if you are a vendor seeking to establish a relationship with the Solar 4R Schools program.
+Parker is an appropriate contact if you have questions about the CE classroom materials, teacher training or activities, or if you are a vendor seeking to establish a relationship with the CE program.

 Parker received his B.A. in Environmental Studies and Sociology from the University of Oregon, focusing on environmental education and watershed policy.
 It was during his studies that he initially because involved in classroom education.
 Eventually, he became an AP Environmental Science teacher in the South Los Angeles community of Watts.
 He later earned an M.A. in Urban Education Policy and Administration from Loyola Marymount University.
 His graduate research focused on the effects of implementing place-based environmental education in urban settings.
 Email